Wyandotte Nation: Government

-Billy Friend is the elected Chief, currently serving a four-year term.
+The chief serves a four-year term.

 The Wyandotte Nation issues its own tribal vehicle tags and operates its own housing authority.
 It has a ten-man police department providing 24-hour law enforcement response to the Nation and surrounding area.

+Enrollment

-In 2022, 6,883 people are enrolled members of the nation.
+In May 2025, 7,254 people are enrolled citizens of the nation.
 Only about 25 percent of the tribe lives within the state of Oklahoma.
-In 2011, that was 1,218 of 4,957 members.
+In 2011, that was 1,218 of 4,957 citizens.
 Enrollment is based in lineal descent; that is, the tribe has no minimum blood quantum requirement.

 Economic development

-The tribe operates the Bearskin Fitness Center, the Wyandotte Nation Environmental Department, and the Bearskin Health and Wellness Center.
+The Wyandotte Nation operates the Bearskin Health and Wellness Center, the Bearskin Fitness Center, and the Lost Creek Recycling Center, which is managed by the tribe's Environmental Department and Planning and Natural Resources Department.
 The Turtle Speaks is the tribal newspaper.

-The tribe owns the Wyandotte Nation Casino in Wyandotte, Oklahoma.
-It owns a truck stop, a fuel station, and a smoke shop.
+The tribe owns River Bend Casino & Hotel and Lucky Turtle Casino in Wyandotte, Oklahoma.
+It owns a truck stop, the Turtle Stop fuel stations, and a smoke shop.
 They issue their own tribal vehicle tags.

 It owns the 7th Street Casino in the former Scottish Rite Masonic Temple in Kansas City, Kansas.
 It has legal control of the nearby Wyandot National Burying Ground.

 In 2010, the Wyandotte Nation acquired land in Park City, Kansas, with the stated intention of building a gaming casino and hotel.
+In 2021, the Wyandotte Nation completed and opened Cross Winds Casino in Park City, Kansas.